andypswanepoel/resuable-components/modals/modal-readme.md

 ## CSS

-The CSS that is required will add display the modal container when a modal is active, add styling for the background, .
+The CSS that is required will add display the modal container when a modal is active, add styling for the background.

 ```
 [data-active-bg] {